-Most lizards differ from snakes by having four limbs, although these have been variously lost or significantly reduced in at least 60 lineages.
-Snakes lack eyelids and external ears, which are present in lizards.
-Lizard species range in size from chameleons and geckos, which are a few centimeters in length, to the Komodo dragon, which is about 3 meters in length.
+Most lizards differ from snakes by having four limbs, although these have often been lost or significantly reduced in at least 60 lineages.
+Snakes lack eyelids and external ears, which are both present in lizards.
+There are about 6,000 species of lizards, ranging in size from tiny chameleons and geckos, some of which are only a few centimeters in length, to the Komodo dragon, which is about 3 meters in length.

 Some lizards are extravagantly decorated with spines, crests, and frills, and many are brightly colored.
 Some lizards, like chameleons (Figure 3), can change their skin color by redistributing pigment within chromatophores in their skins.
 Chameleons change color both for camouflage and for social signaling.
 Lizards have multiple-colored oil droplets in their retinal cells that give them a good range of color vision.
 Lizards, unlike snakes, can focus their eyes by changing the shape of the lens.
 The eyes of chameleons can move independently.
 Several species of lizards have a “hidden” parietal eye, similar to that in the tuatara.
 Both lizards and snakes use their tongues to sample the environment and a pit in the roof of the mouth, Jacobson’s organ, is used to evaluate the collected sample.